Lee’s Ferry, Arizona

 Lee’s Ferry has a long and storied history as a pioneer Mormon settlement.
 Many of the original buildings from the late 1800s are still standing and open to the public.
 You can view a collection of historic buildings at Lees Ferry here.

 This is an Image of 2 rare California Condors on a ledge over looking the Colorado River near Marble canyon, Arizona.
 Currently there are only approximately 300 Condors living in the wild.
 There are approximately 80 or so living in the Marble Canyon/Lees Ferry AZ area.
-Biologists tag these big birds to help keel track of them.
+Biologists tag these big birds to help keep track of them.

 Sunrise time at one of 50 campsites available at the Lee’s Ferry campground.